jekyll-one/j1-template-starter/README.md

 All development **tasks** are defined as NPM **scripts** with the project config file `package.json`.
-For your convenience, the J1 Template Gem comes with a build-in CLI **j1** run all project-related commands;
+For your convenience, the J1 Theme Gem comes with a build-in CLI **j1** run all project-related commands;
 no need to learn **npm** or how to manage **NodeJS** projects.

 ## Setup the Project

-The setup procedure depends on how you installed J1 Template.
+The setup procedure depends on how you installed J1 Theme.
 If you are using the J1 GEM as recommended, you need to **create** a personal project first.
-If you have cloned the J1 Template Repo from *Github*, the project is already created by the clone's folder and you can skip the creation of a project; continue on section **Initialize a J1 Project**.
+If you have cloned the J1 Theme Repo from *Github*, the project is already created by the clone's folder and you can skip the creation of a project; continue on section **Initialize a J1 Project**.